 Begg's test and funnel plot can be employed to check publication bias.
-In fact, this test interprets the funnel plot in a statistical way.
+This test interprets the funnel plot statistically.
 If the funnel plot is symmetrical and the p-value is not significant, it can be concluded that there is no publication bias.